mozilla/gcp-ingestion/docs/decoder.md

 ### Decoding Errors

-All messages that are rejected at any step of the Data Flow above will be forwarded to a PubSub error topic, for backfill and monitoring purposes.
-This includes duplicate messages based on `docId`.
+All messages that are rejected at any step of the Data Flow above will be forwarded to a PubSub error topic for backfill and monitoring purposes except for duplicate messages.
+If we determine that a message has already been successfully processed based on `docId`, we increment a counter and drop the message.

 #### Error message schema